Juan Vicente Gómez: Legacy

 Under Gómez, Venezuela completed a degree of independence and financial progress.
-After oil become determined close to Lake Maracaibo in 1914, Gómez bargained shrewdly with the petroleum corporations of the United States, United Kingdom, and the Netherlands for the gain of Venezuela.
+After oil reserves were determined to exist near Lake Maracaibo in 1914, Gómez bargained shrewdly with the petroleum corporations of the United States, United Kingdom, and the Netherlands for the gain of Venezuela.
 He persevered to preserve precise family members with overseas countries and controlled to cast off all overseas indebtedness.
-He exercised control over the neighborhood caudillos (“bosses”) and the Roman Catholic Church, launched many public works programs, and prepared a 'green' administration.
+He exercised control over the neighborhood caudillos ("bosses") and the Roman Catholic Church, launched many public works programs, and prepared a 'green' administration.
+A staunch anticommunist, Gómez viewed both communism and trade unions as a threat to regime and suppressed both, denouncing the former as a "plague" and the latter as "a tool of the devil."

 John Gunther described Gómez as follows: "The Catfish was—let us not gloss over the fact—a murderous blackguard.
 He made use of tortures of inconceivable brutality; political prisoners, of which there were thousands, dragged out their lives bearing leg irons (grillos) that made them permanent cripples, if they were not hung upside down—by the testicles—until they died.
 Others became human slime, literally.
 Gómez was quite capable of choosing one out of every ten by lot, and hanging them—by meathooks through their throats!"
 (Emphasis in the original.)

 Former Venezuelan President Rómulo Betancourt said in his book Venezuela: Oil and Politics that "(...)
 Gomez was something more than a local despot, he was the instrument of foreign control of the Venezuelan economy, the ally and servant of powerful outside interests."
 This is in reference to Royal Dutch Shell and Standard Oil's appeasement of the dictator in return for exploration rights to the country's oil fields.

 In Venezuelan politics, Juan Vicente Gómez has come to symbolize political endurance and a right-wing caudillo mentality together with Marcos Pérez Jiménez.
 Gómez was quoted as saying he needed a lifetime to fulfill his political work.

 Juan Vicente Gómez International Airport was named for him in 1993.